VIDIZMO Redactor Blogs for data privacy insights

 What is the Connecticut Data Privacy Act (CTDPA)?

-Who must comply with the CTDPA?
+Who needs to comply with the CTDPA?

-How can AI help with CTDPA compliance?
+How can AI help businesses comply with the CTDPA?